 - Getter/Setter: Kotlin has internal getters and setters for member variables.
 It is possible to access the class members with the dot notation and Kotlin will internaly call the getter/setter.
 Custom getters/setters are also possible.

-- Inheritance: by default, all classes are not inheritable unless defined with “open“ before “class“ keyword:
+- Inheritance: by default, all classes are not inheritable unless defined with “open“ before “class“ keyword

-123456open class Computer {// define your members/methods}class Laptop: Computer{//Laptop inherits from Computer} - parent classes must be initialized by child classes, either through primary or secondary constructor
+- parent classes must be initialized by child classes, either through primary or secondary constructor

 - overriding functions: by default all functions are final, they can be available with {open“ keyword.